Pro-Palestinian protests leave American college campuses on edge

 At one point, a live video streaming online showed police pushing and shoving against students as they tried to enter the building.

-Several protesters were arrested Monday as NYPD officers broke up another pro-Palestinian protest outside New York University.
+Protesters were arrested Monday as NYPD officers broke up another pro-Palestinian protest outside New York University.
 CBS New York's Dan Rice reported at least two dozen demonstrators were taken by police onto four waiting buses, as officers dismantled and removed tents.
+The NYPD later confirmed 133 people were taken into custody and released with summonses.

 Rice said at one point some protesters started throwing objects in the direction of police